-HSPs need down time.
+Highly sensitive parents need down time.
 It’s not a luxury.
 It’s an essential, in the same way you need lunch and plenty to drink during the day.
-The first challenge to staying same as a HSP parenting is to realise this – it’s something that took me years to understand.
-The second challenge, which is an even bigger hurdle than the first, is actually getting the down time you need whilst your children are at home.
+If you want to stay sane you need to realise this.
+It took me years to get it.
+The second challenge, which is an even bigger hurdle than the first, is carving out the down time you need whilst your children are at home.

 Here are some tips to help you create space for yourself – to carve out time to empty your own bucket.

 If you know what calms you and how much down time you need after certain activities then you can plan accordingly.
 Learn to understand what drains you.
 Does noise bother you?
 Busy environments?
 Tasks that need extreme concentration?
 Then you will know when down time is important to prevent you melting down.
 This is the biggest lesson we as HSPs need to learn.